Belloche/DraftShare/Journal.md

 5-3-21

 Implementing the Hipo api is going very slowly.
 Just can't figure out how to get the results from the url into a readable array.
 I feel like I'm this close to crushing it but only time will tell.

+5-4-21

+The force is with me!
+I figured out how to get the JSON to work right from Hipo and it is implemented in the draft creator.